Wolf Management Plan

 WMPC Meeting #3 - Sept.
 23, 2021

 On Sept.
 23, 2021, the Wolf Management Plan Committee met virtually for the third time.
-You can review the meeting materials below or watch a recording of the meeting.
+You can review the meeting materials below or watch the meeting recording.

 WMPC Meeting #4 - Oct.
 21, 2021

 On Oct.
 21, 2021, the Wolf Management Plan Committee met virtually for the fourth time.
-You can review the meeting materials below or watch a recording of the meeting.
+You can review the meeting materials below or watch the meeting recording.